MannemSrinivasaRao/InmarContactManagement69/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software

 ```
 ->Xampp Server
 ->Angluar.js file i.e., included in the uploads
 ```

+## Built With

+* HTML - The web page contents display
+* CSS - Styles
+* Bootstrap - Framework
+* Angular JS - Framework
+* PHP - Server side scripting